phungg164/Olist_Ecommerce_Project/README.md

 # Project Background
 ## Project Objective
-**Olist, a Brazilian e-commerce marketplace platform,** plays as an intermediary connecting Sellers and Buyers across Brazil.
+**Olist, a Brazilian e-commerce marketplace platform,** serves as an intermediary connecting Sellers and Buyers across Brazil.
 Sellers list their products and services, while Buyers browse the lists and conveniently purchase online via Olist's website and mobile app; and data of these activities are recorded.

 This project thoroughly **analyzes these datasets to figure out critical insights** and **propose some recommendations to improve Olist's business operation**, specifically on topic of **Shipment Analysis**, which is analysis on quality of delivery systems.

 ## Key Metrics
-Focusing on quality of delivery system, I propose some **Key Metrics** acting as a back-bone for my analysis
+Focusing on quality of delivery system, I propose some **Key Metrics** serve as back-bone for my analysis
 - **Number of Late Orders**: Number of Orders having the *Actual delivery time* after the *Estimated delivery time*
 - **Late Orders Rate**: Number of Late Orders divided by Number of Total Orders
 - **Delivery Time**: The whole process starting from Orders purchased by Customers to Orders shipped to Customers